tony-sull/thekeycap/content/blog/2019-10-01-comparing-keyboard-layout-sizes.md

 #### More Comfortable on Your Lap

 Tenkeyless keyboards will be much more comfortable to use on your lap compared to full-size keyboards.
-Heck, 80% layouts are a real goldilocks olution if you often find yourself resting a keyboard in your lap.
+Heck, 80% layouts are a real goldilocks solution if you often find yourself resting a keyboard in your lap.
 The number pad makes a full-size layout too wide and off-centered for lap use, and a 60% layout is a bit too narrow to balance easily.

 ### Cons of the Tenkeyless